 Include credit reports, criminal checks and eviction reports with one click

 Want to run the applicant’s credit report, along with their online rental application?

 How about adding a nationwide criminal history report?
-Or a nationwide eviction history report?
+Or a nationwide eviction report?

 No problem.
 You can pick and choose which reports you want, and either run instant reports or request them as tenant-authorized reports.